 Get Your Free Consultation

-Attorney Brendan Flaherty is our lead lawyers for these cases.
+Attorney Fred Pritzker is our lead lawyers for these cases.
 He and and our medical malpractice litigation team have won millions for our clients in personal injury and wrongful death lawsuits against doctors and hospitals.
 Contact our law firm for a free consultation.

 In a case where an unretrieved device fragment (UDF) has been left in a patient after surgery, there may be issues involving both medical malpractice (specifically hospital malpractice) and product liability.
 If you retain us to represent you, we will thoroughly investigate your case to determine all of the parties responsible for the injuries caused by the UDF.